dhiman747-syn/Annual-Income-Prediction/Readme.txt

 I have done some data cleaning and data visualization.

-Tried to use different classifiers and compare them.
+Tried to use different classifiers and compare them based on balanced accuracy and F1 score.

-Lastly, I used a voting classifier by including the better performing models.
+Lastly, I have used a voting classifier by including only the better performing models.